Lance Bass Reveals Latest “Hiccup” in Starting a Family: “We Just Lost Our Surrogate”

 In March, Lance shared that his surrogate had experienced a miscarriage in the fall of 2019 when she was eight weeks pregnant.
 It was the couple’s ninth round of IVF.
 Despite the loss, Lance knew that he wasn’t the only one who was struggling with starting a family.

-"We unfortunately lost him after eight weeks, which happens to pretty much everyone when you're going through IVF," he said.
-"I didn't even know that as we were going through this, but we've met so many great couples who have the same story.
-So, you do feel a lot of support knowing other people have gone through it."
+“We unfortunately lost him after eight weeks, which happens to pretty much everyone when you’re going through IVF,” he told Entertainment Tonight in March.
+“I didn’t even know that as we were going through this, but we’ve met so many great couples who have the same story.
+So, you do feel a lot of support knowing other people have gone through it.”

 Because of the COVID-19 pandemic, Lance and Michael’s attempts to start a family had understandably been put on hold.
 “Unfortunately, we just lost our surrogate that we’ve had for over two years,” he explained.
 “And so now begins the process of finding a replacement surrogate, which is hard during COVID because a lot of surrogates really don’t want to get pregnant during a time like this.”